Bodia777/STORM-OF-NEWS/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

 In this program I use json-server.
-First of all you should install jsom-server: npm install -g json-server.
+First of all you should install json-server: npm install -g json-server.
 Than you should start json-server: json-server --watch db.json.